tengjuilin/markdown-resume/source/cv_full.md

 - Designed, crafted, and edited posters and videos for major events with average 100+ student engagement
 - Assisted in maintenance of official blog and website to provide academic resources for student success

-### Maple Hall Council SEED Representative <time> Oct 2019 – Mar 2020 </time>
+### Maple Hall Council Sustainability Representative <time> Oct 2019 – Mar 2020 </time>

 <location> Housing and Food Services, University of Washington </location>

 - Led weekly committee meetings of 10 people and planned campus-wide waste-sorting competition
-- Liaise sustainability feedback and initiatives through weekly hall council and SEED meetings
+- Liaise sustainability feedback and initiatives through weekly hall council and sustainability group meetings

 <!-- Archive High School Content -->